August 15, 2025 | Simon Admissions Team

 In 250–500 words total, respond to the following prompts:

 Simon Business School is committed to fostering an environment that values broad access to opportunity, the exchange of ideas, and the importance of varied perspectives in developing effective business leaders.
 Our approach emphasizes analytical rigor, collaboration, and preparing students to navigate an increasingly complex global economy.
 Reflecting on your personal, academic, professional, or volunteer experiences, how have you helped create environments where a range of viewpoints and backgrounds are respected and heard?
-How do you hope to continue promoting fairness, open dialogue, and a sense of belonging during your time at Simon?
+How do you hope to continue promoting fairness, open dialogue, and a sense of community during your time at Simon?
+There is no wrong answer—be genuine!
 (250–500 words)

 Résumé